The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Introduction

-Durability is another critical challenge.
-Soft artificial hearts operate under millions of loading cycles, and the fatigue resistance of their constituent materials is often low.
-As a result, device optimization to limit stress concentration is critical \cite{Guex2021IncreasedHeart, Arfaee2025TowardSystem}.
-Fatigue can be addressed through advanced experimental techniques, such as Digital Image Correlation \cite{Hebert2023TheReview}, to measure strain fields, or through purely numerical methods.
-Numerical fatigue analysis can be conducted through continuum damage mechanics or through decoupled approaches that use separate constitutive and damage models \cite{Auricchio2016FatigueAnalysis}.
-While fatigue prediction for metals is mature, woven fabrics present unique difficulties due to the influence of weave type and fiber level properties \cite{Lyons1962FatigueLifetimes, Lyons1965LawFibers}, and the lack of experimental data hampers calibration of predictive models.
+Beyond performance, soft artificial hearts operate under millions of loading cycles, and the fatigue resistance of their constituent materials is often low, making fatigue - and thus limiting stress concentrations - a key design constraint \cite{Guex2021IncreasedHeart, Arfaee2025}.
+Advanced experimental techniques, such as Digital Image Correlation \cite{Hebert2023TheReview}, can provide local strain fields for use in strain–life (E–N) fatigue approaches, but are typically limited to selected configurations and loading scenarios.
+Numerical models are therefore particularly useful in this context, because they provide the full-field local strain measures required by E–N and related numerical fatigue frameworks.
+Existing methods range from continuum damage mechanics to decoupled approaches using separate constitutive and damage models \cite{Auricchio2016FatigueAnalysis}.
+For woven fabrics, however, fatigue prediction remains challenging: varying weave type and fiber level properties strongly influence fatigue life \cite{Lyons1962FatigueLifetimes, Lyons1965LawFibers}, and suitable experimental data to assess damage progression are scarce, which hampers fully calibrated lifetime predictive models.